rockstor/rockstor-doc/sftp/sftp.rst

     :scale: 80%
     :align: center

-Note that even if the share is writable by the user the export *read only* option will take precedence.
+**N.B even if a share is writable by the user the export "read only" option will take precedence.**